Origins of rock and roll: Development of the musical style

 By the time of Haley's first hits in 1953, and those of Berry, Little Richard and then Presley the next year, the term and the concept of rock and roll was firmly established.

 The Pentecostal church has also been identified as a crucial component in the development of rock and roll.
 The modern Pentecostal movement parallels rock and roll in many ways.
 Further, the unhinged, wild energy of the church is evidenced in the most important of early rock performers that were also raised in Pentecostal churches, including Sister Rosetta Tharpe, Elvis Presley, Little Richard, and Jerry Lee Lewis.

 Another white singer, Johnnie Ray, who began to achieve success in the early 1950s, has also been called a major precursor to what became rock'n'roll, for his jazz and blues-influenced music, and his animated stage personality.
 Tony Bennett called Ray the "father of rock and roll."
 Some historians have noted him as a pioneering figure in the development of the genre.
+One source states that Ray "opened the way for Elvis and the overt sexual energy of rock and roll ... [and] is credited by the Beatles, Bob Dylan, and Elton John as being a formative influence on their artistic styles".
+As well, Ray's manager said that Elvis often watched Johnnie's concerts.